deep-research/victorslibrary-nuxt/content/reenchantment/the-wrath-of-god.md

 type: Song
 explicit: true

-description: This doom metal recording describes a terrifying journey through an apocalyptic vision.
+description: This recording describes a terrifying journey through an apocalyptic vision.

 recordings:
   - title: The Wrath of God